2006 transatlantic aircraft plot: Scepticism in response to the arrests

 Several commentators expressed scepticism over the allegations.
 Many mentioned the Forest Gate raid, the shooting of Jean Charles de Menezes and the Iraq War, all based on intelligence that turned out to be wrong, as reasons for their doubts.

-Former UK ambassador to Uzbekistan Craig Murray was sceptical of the account of the plot.
-He said that "None of the alleged terrorists had made a bomb.
-None had bought a plane ticket.
-Many did not have passports".
-He also suggested that suspected ringleader Rashid Rauf had invented the plot under torture in Pakistan.

 Technology news website The Register explored the practicalities of producing TATP on board a plane from constituent liquids and concluded that, while theoretically possible, the chances of success would be extremely low.
 Later, following additional details revealed at the trial, The Register wrote that the plot and bombing method chosen were viable.

 Lieutenant-Colonel Nigel Wylde, a former senior British Army Intelligence Officer, declared the plot to be "fiction", an invention of the UK security services intended to justify new security measures that threatened to permanently curtail civil liberties.
 He said the explosives in question could not possibly have been produced on the plane.